shsagir/play-area-sync/docs/install-craft-2-pro.md

 ## Object Storage

-Since fortrabbit does not support a [persistent storage](quirks#toc-ephemeral-storage) you want to use the [Object Storage](object-storage) to save your uploads and static assets.
+Since the Professional Stack does not support a [persistent storage](app-pro#toc-ephemeral-storage) you want to use the [Object Storage](object-storage) to save your uploads and static assets.

 We've prepared a Craft plugin that acts as a drop-in replacement for the Amazon S3 asset source.
 [Download the plugin](https://github.com/fortrabbit/craft-s3-fortrabbit) from GitHub and **follow the setup instructions in the [README.md](https://github.com/fortrabbit/craft-s3-fortrabbit/blob/master/README.md)**.
 Once that's done, you can create your Object Storage asset source: